What your view of sports and life would be if you had too many concussions

 In a movie that mixes the Americana of baseball with the reality of slow, debilitating death, Schnell is always looking for ways to reveal that he is a rough diamond with a heart of coal.
 Even though his catcher is dying, Dutch believes he is the game, and the team, and the all the hopes therein.
 Schnell permeates the movie with a comic diligence that denies the character even the semblance of second-rate decency.
 In other words, he is Billy Martin, the quintessential Yankee manager.

 Pop Fisher – The Natural

 Here’s the part where I’m going to sound like some fruity-cup English Lit major who smokes clove cigarettes and oozes smarminess, but Pop Fisher represents almost a perfect baseball version of the Arthurian “Fisher King.”
 He is the ailing king with the strange and inexplicable illness and there is an inextricable link between his health and that of the land.
 Without the Holy Grail (the pennant), Pop can never be truly healed.
 While the team is in last place, their field is desiccated waste land; the players are all depressed, even the water in the dugout isn’t fit for drinking.
 However upon Roy Hobbs’ first hit, the clouds burst forth with rain for three straight days, Pop’s health improves as the Knights do better and better.
-However, Hobbs is an anti-Percival, and when he ultimately fails, Pop is left with his waste land.
+However, Hobbs is an anti-Percival, and when he ultimately leaves, Pop is left with his waste land.